Ngayong Nandito Ka

 Ngayong Nandito Ka (Now That You're Here) is a 2003 Filipino romantic drama film written by Henry King Quitain, directed by Jerry Lopez Sineneng, and produced by Star Cinema.
 The film was theatrically released on February 26, 2003.

+Synopsis

+Happy couple Rocky and Garie are members of a P-pop band who is set to perform a contractual gig in Japan, but fate has different plans for Rocky when his family business is on the verge of bankruptcy.
+Facing a delimmna, Rocky is the only one who can save it by marrying the daughter of affluent congressman causing his relationship with Garie to fall apart.
+Years later, the former lovers meet again and consider rekindling their relationship despite their differences.